jnarayan81/ambigram/README.md

 Work in progress -- so far, this tool was only tested on Chicken and Finch data.
 Feel free to report any bugs or flags...

-Copyright 2018 Jitendra Narayan <jitendra.narayan@unamur.be> or jnarayan81@gmail.com;
+Copyright 2018 Jitendra Narayan jnarayan81@gmail.com;

 ## LICENSE